arslanmusaddiq/1DT308-Introductory-Project/labs/5_iot_traffic_light.md

 The above scrips should eventually connect, not very fast to WiFi and show "Connected to WiFi".

 ### Step 2.
 Connect to a MQTT server.

-Either use the LNU MQTT server provided by the course administrator, or one service online (example Adafruit).
+Either use the LNU MQTT server provided by the teacher, or a service online (example Adafruit).

 ### Adafruit IO account